Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 We are looking at a few aspects of the DU pipeline for improvement.
 1) The DU pipeline is very complex, consisting of multiple steps and more than 10 machine learning models.
 The complexity makes it very difficult to scale.
 On the other hand, LMM has the potential to replace multiple machine learning models in the pipeline hence to simplify the DU pipeline.
 2) The performance of the models in the current DU pipeline is to be improved.
 It will require substantial amount of effort to obtain the training data, building and validating multiple models in the DU pipeline.
 With Large language model being the backbone, the pre-trained LMMs have the potential to handle general scenarios without retraining the models.
 3) The document understanding team has put a lot of effort to improve the efficiency of the DU pipeline, including trying faster models, parallel computing, optimising post-processing, in addition to the effort of having new hardware and platform.
 These have significantly improved the throughput of the DU pipeline.
 At the meanwhile, we also would like to explore if LMMs can help increase the throughput, particularly taking the advantage of the versatility of LMM to generate the required results in one step instead of multiple steps.

 ## 2.2 Advance in LLM and LMM
 LLM has revolutionised the field of artificial intelligence, enabling natural language processing tasks that were previously through exclusive to humans.
-The emergence of GPT-3 brought a significant leap in capabilities, particularly in few shot and zero-shot learning, highlighting the immence potential of LLMs.
+The emergence of GPT-3 brought a significant leap in capabilities, particularly in few shot and zero-shot learning, highlighting the immense potential of LLMs.
 This promis was further realised with the advancements of ChatGPT and GPT-4.
 The progress in the field has been further accelerated by the emergence of open-source LLMs including the LLaMA series, Vicuna, Qwen etc.

 Ever since the release of GPT-4, there has been a research frenzy over LMMs because of the amazing multimodal examples it shows.
-Rapid deveopment is fueled by efforts from both academia and industry.
+Rapid development is fuelled by efforts from both academia and industry.
 Preliminary research on LMMs focuses on text content generation grounded in text prompts and image/video/audio.

 Why do we pay attention to LMM?